SamHendry/tasker/README.md

 This is a task CLI that I built for fun.

 ## Functions
 Seperate each command, name, and property kwarg with a space.
 You can use indicies as names.
-The properties are: do, due, pri, and proj.
+The properties are: pri and proj.

 - **add_task:**
     - a \[names] \*\*\[properties]